 - What are the inputs into those results?

-But it's in actuality, a result of scaling what works and being able to identify what's not working, testing it, trying it again.
+But it's in actuality, a result of scaling what works and being able to identify what's not working, testing it, and trying it again.
 And keep refining it over and over again.

 So if you're sending out ten emails, and ten calls every hour, and you're only getting an X conversion rate, look at how do I make those outreaches even better performing by a better target, better personalization, and also not talking about ourselves.